Quilombola: 1988–2003

-2003-2018
+2003–2018

 In 2003, President Lula signed Decree 4.887/2003, which recognized the inalienable rights of Quilombo communities and their claims to the land they inhabited, repealed the milestone thesis' application to quilombos, and transferred the titling process back to INCRA.
 The decree detailed the processes of titling and demarcation of the Quilombo land.
 Right wing opponents filed a lawsuit which suggested that Lula's decree was unconstitutional.
 The ruling on the case was postponed for over 3 years, which resulted in President Temer suspending all new titles and demarcations of the lands until a ruling was made on the constitutionality of the decree.
 On February 8, 2018, the Brazilian Supreme Court (STF) rejected the legal action and voted in favor of Lula's decree.

 Approximately forty percent of the twelve million Africans imported to the Americas to be enslaved landed in Brazil in the late 16th century.
 Many enslaved Afro-Brazilians escaped bondage by running away and occupying land which led to the creation of Quilombos.
-Those who live in these autonomous communities are referred to as quilombolas and for many years many quilombolas have been struggling to keep and earn titles to their land in the face of modernization, gentrification, and oppressive regimes in Brazil.
+Those who live in these autonomous communities are referred to as Quilombolas and for many years many Quilombolas have been struggling to keep and earn titles to their land in the face of modernization, gentrification, and oppressive regimes in Brazil.

-Legally, the quilombolas were granted rights to their land in 1988 as the Brazilian Constitution acknowledged these communities and stated: The definitive property rights of remanescentes ["remnants"] of quilombos that have been occupying the same lands are hereby recognized, and the state shall grant them title to such lands.
-Without land titles, the quilombolas don't have access to social benefits, such as subsidized housing.
+Legally, the Quilombolas were granted rights to their land in 1988 as the Brazilian Constitution acknowledged these communities and stated: The definitive property rights of remanescentes ["remnants"] of quilombos that have been occupying the same lands are hereby recognized, and the state shall grant them title to such lands.
+Without land titles, the Quilombolas do not have access to social benefits, such as subsidized housing.
 But threats are also looming from illegal loggers and gold miners encroaching on quilombola land, activists have said.

 On March 3, 2018, Simão Jatene, the governor of Pará, signed a document giving land titles for more than 220,000 hectares of Amazon forest to an isolated community populated by descendants of enslaved people who escaped centuries ago.

-2019-2022
+2019–2022

-The election of Jair Bolsonaro signaled a reversal of policy regarding quilombolas.
-President Bolsonaro had said: "They [quilombolas] don't do anything!
+The election of Jair Bolsonaro signaled a reversal of policy regarding Quilombolas.
+President Bolsonaro had said: "They [Quilombolas] don't do anything!
 I don't think they even serve for procreation anymore."
 In 2017, during a speech at the Hebraica club, Bolsonaro stated: "If I [become president], there won't be any money for NGOs ...
-You will not have a centimeter demarcated for indigenous reserves or quilombolas."
+You will not have a centimeter demarcated for indigenous reserves or Quilombolas."

 Under Sergio Camargo, a conservative activist appointed by Bolsonaro as chair, the Palmares Cultural Foundation issued far fewer certifications of quilombola communities and territories.

-2023-present
+2023–present

 The policy of Bolsonaro on quilombola land rights was reversed by Lula upon his return to the presidency.
 Lula appointed activist João Jorge Rodriguês as chair of the FCP, with over 100 certifications being issued to quilombola community claimants in 2023 and 31 in 2024.
 In addition, Lula signed several executive orders expanding upon the quilombola policy: